kolasniwash/nshaw.ca/content/posts/intro-testing-rust.md

 ## Example testing private functions
 Let's look at a simple example of testing a struct from an Advent of Code problem.
 In the problem we are asked to update Santa's location based on input of specific characters.

 To hold Santa's location we define a struct of `Location` with an `x` and `y` coordinate.
-We also define a method `update_location` to update the location based on the input.
+We also define a struct method `update_location` to update the location based on the input.

 ```rust